SatYu26/OCBC-Submission-Data_and_AI_Track/Readme.md

 ## Explain why you chose this particular model for solving the problem?

-- The reason we chose this particular model for solving the problem was because of the accuracy and depth this model provides to my output.
+- The reason we chose this Random Forest Regressor model for solving the problem was because of the accuracy and depth this model provides to my output.

 - The reason for choosing Lane of Travel as output of my model was because during Data Analysis phase, we observed a pattern in which most of the data had a similarity and good relation with Lane of Travel column and therefore it will provide us with high accuracy and consistency throughout the model.

 # FULL PROJECT

 - To look at the full project with Dataset and Output Model Visit this Google Drive link <a href='https://drive.google.com/drive/folders/1y_oMFMr1wG6oIp2IqdmCKDSsP3ZDD0Fh?usp=sharing'>HERE</a>.
-- To only see the working Google colab file visit <a href="https://colab.research.google.com/drive/18kQ265A6rVZbhiV77xIUqEHscKh3HvxN?usp=sharing">HERE</a>.
+- To see the working Google colab file visit <a href="https://colab.research.google.com/drive/18kQ265A6rVZbhiV77xIUqEHscKh3HvxN?usp=sharing">HERE</a>.